ivanpaulovich/event-sourcing-castanha/README.md

 Application started.
 Press Ctrl+C to shut down.
 ```

-2. Navigate to the Kestrel URL and navigate to swagger (eg. http://localhost:14398/swagger).
+2. Navigate to the Kestrel URL them to the swagger UI (eg. http://localhost:14398/swagger).
 Follow a few samples requests:

 POST api/Customers